StuPro-TOSCAna/TOSCAna/docs/user/tosca-support.md

 ### TOSCA scalar-unit Type
 - Only `scalar-unit.size` is supported.
-- Not supported: `scalar-unit.time`, `scalar-unit.frequency`
+- Not supported: `scalar-unit.time`, `scalar-unit.frequency`.
+As a workaround, stick with the default unit size and omit the unit identifier.
+E.g., for assigning a value to a field of type `scalar-unit.frequency` with default unit `GHz`, use `4` instead of `4 GHz`.

 ### TOSCA type definitions
 - Usage of the shorthand name `Compute` for `tosca.capabilities.Compute` is not supported; `Compute` is always interpreted as `tosca.nodes.Compute`
 - All complex Data Types except for `tosca.datatypes.Credential` are unsupported.
-Node Types which make use of unsupported data types are therefore not handled properly: Handling (e.g., assignment, usage in functions) of affected attributes or properties might be incorrect.
+Node Types which make use of unsupported data types might not be handled properly: Handling (e.g., assignment, usage in functions) of affected attributes or properties might be incorrect.

 ### Node Templates
 - *node_filter*: Not supported